vfarcic/devops26/manuscript/17-progressive-delivery.md

 For your convenience, the Gists from the previous chapter are available below as well.

-TODO: Add a note that the Gists are different.
+TODO: Add a note that the Gists are different (added `gloo`, GKE VM size increased)

 * Create a new static **GKE** cluster: [gke-jx-gloo.sh](TODO:)
 * Create a new serverless **GKE** cluster: [gke-jx-serverless-gloo.sh](TODO:)